tatumamckinnis/DNA/README.md

 **Question 2:** What is the big O asymptotic runtime complexity of `cutAndSplice` when using `StringBuilderStrand`, in terms of N, b, and S?
 Justify your answer in theory, referencing the implementation, and empirically, by reporting your results from running `DNABenchmark`.

-**Question 3:** If each character of a `String` takes about 1 byte of memory to store, about how much total memory is necessary to store the result of a `cutAndSplice` operation on a `StringStrand` object?
+**Question 3:** If each character of a `String` takes 1 byte of memory to store, about how much total memory is necessary to store the result of a `cutAndSplice` operation on a `StringStrand` object?
 Express your answer in terms of N, b, and S. Would the result take more or less memory if using a `StringBuilderStrand` object?
 Briefly explain.

 **Question 4:** What is the big O asymptotic runtime complexity of `cutAndSplice` when using `LinkStrand` in terms of N, b, and S?
 Justify your answer in theory, referencing the implementation, and empirically, by reporting your results from running `DNABenchmark`.

-**Question 5:** If each character of a `String` takes about 1 byte of memory to store, about how much total memory is necessary to store the result of a `cutAndSplice` operation on a `LinkStrand` object?
+**Question 5:** If each character of a `String` takes 1 byte of memory to store, and each reference to a node takes 8 bytes of memory to store, about about how much total memory is necessary to store the result of a `cutAndSplice` operation on a `LinkStrand` object?
 Express your answer in terms of N, b, and S. Briefly explain your answer, refereincing the implementation of `LinkStrand`.

 ## Submitting, Reflect, and Grading